SiobhanBaines/Harry-Potter-Memory-Game/Testing_and_Deployment.md

     Use [validator.w3](https://validator.w3.org/) to check the HTML
     Use [jigsaw.w3](https://jigsaw.w3.org/css-validator/) to check the CSS
     Use [JSHint](https://jshint.com/) to check the Javascript
-    Use a documentation application to check the spelling such as word.
+    Use a documentation application to check the spelling such as word but remember word will not always pick up incorrect spelling such as thrid instead of third.
 3. In Chrome dev tools use Lighthouse to check the performance of the website

 ### Functionality Testing